Gabriel-Goes/mapeamento_litologico_preditivo/README.md

 	Building a local machine to process our data.

 -2 Operational System;
-	The software system that is used to interact to hardware that we've assembled.
+	The software system that is used to interact with the hardware that we've assembled.

 -3 Git (Version Control);
 	Git is a tool for controlling versions enabeling group work.